Pycord-Development/pycord/docs/api.rst

     :param when: When the typing started as an aware datetime in UTC.
     :type when: :class:`datetime.datetime`

+.. function:: on_raw_typing(payload)

+    Called when someone begins typing a message.
+Unlike :func:`on_typing`, this is called regardless if the user can be found or not.
+This most often happens when a user types in the bot's DMs.

+    This requires :attr:`Intents.typing` to be enabled.

+    :param payload: The raw typing payload.
+    :type payload: :class:`RawTypingEvent`

 .. function:: on_message(message)

     Called when a :class:`Message` is created and sent.